emmajanedrews/base-template/_posts/2017-12-27-how-the-rellis-group-does-commercial-real-estate.md

 I’d like to start by talking about those last two questions.
 First of all, my team and I send direct mail to owners all over the city of Columbus.
 This is one big lead source of where we get our deals.

 We also do a co-broke.
-There are are thousands of Realtors in our city who sell both commercial and residential real estate.
+There are thousands of Realtors in our city who sell both commercial and residential real estate.
 We work with these Realtors to do deals both on and off the market.

 To meet these brokers, we go to a weekly meetup in order to network and make connections. **Working with other professionals allows my team and I to match up clients and create deals.**